RaphaelM20/rock-paper-scissors/README.md

 🎮 Features

-Click-based gameplay with visual buttons
+- Click-based gameplay with visual buttons

-Dynamic scoreboard for both human and computer
+- Dynamic scoreboard for both human and computer

-Game ends at 5 points with a final result message
+- Game ends at 5 points with a final result message

-"Play Again" button appears only after the game ends
+- Play Again" button appears only after the game ends

-Clean neon-styled UI with custom images and fonts
+- Clean neon-styled UI with custom images and fonts

-Button states disable automatically when game ends
+- Button states disable automatically when game ends

 🧠 How It Works

-User clicks one of the three move buttons (Rock, Paper, or Scissors)
+- User clicks one of the three move buttons (Rock, Paper, or Scissors)

-A random move is generated for the computer
+- A random move is generated for the computer

-Game logic determines the winner of the round
+- Game logic determines the winner of the round

-Score is updated and displayed dynamically
+- Score is updated and displayed dynamically

-Game ends when a player reaches 5 points
+- Game ends when a player reaches 5 points

-A "Play Again" button resets the score and re-enables interaction
+- A "Play Again" button resets the score and re-enables interaction

 💻 Tech Stack